Breast milk composition changes over time: a complex process!

 - Helping baby adjust to life outside the womb: hormones, enzymes

-- Exposing to new flavours: molecules from mom’s diet with their own taste and flavour
+- Exposure to new flavours: from mom’s diet with their own taste and flavour

-There are probably even more molecules present that we have not yet discovered!
+There are probably even more we haven’t discovered!

 What are the main nutrients in breast milk?

 Breast milk contains all the nutrients babies need to growth to their full potential.